symfony/symfony-docs/mailer.rst

     As a convenience, Symfony also provides support for Gmail (``composer require symfony/google-mailer``), but this should not be used in production.
 In development, you should probably use an :ref:`email catcher
     <mail-catcher>` instead.
-Note that most supported providers also provide a
+Note that most supported providers also offer a
     free tier.

 .. versionadded:: 5.2